facebook/react/packages/react-events/README.md

 Returns `true` if the instance has taken ownership of the responder.

-### isEventWithinTouchHitTarget(event: ResponderEvent): boolean

-Returns `true` if the global coordinates lie within the TouchHitTarget.

 ### isTargetWithinElement(target: Element, element: Element): boolean

 Returns `true` if `target` is a child of `element`.